Oracle Identity Manager (OIM) 11g - Use UDDS Code to Grant Data Level Access in HRS

 - Sub-Department = 40 [Employee Services]

-A user will be able to view information for all groups that comprise their access level.
+A user will be able to view information for all employees within and below his or her access level.
 For example, a user with access to A02 will be able to view information for all users in the General Services Division, including all of its departments and sub-departments.
 A user with access to A022040 will only be able to view information for that specific sub-department.

 Each campus has an alpha code identifier, which is the first character of the UDDS code.
 As an example, the UW-Madison campus code identifier is the letter "A".
-Each campus also has a five character abbreviation (e.g. UWMSN) which is used in the Oracle Identity Manager when requesting system or campus wide access.
+Each campus also has a five character abbreviation (e.g. UWMSN) which is used in the Oracle Identity Manager when requesting campus wide access.
+To request system wide access for someone, select the code "UWS".

 |System Wide Access (All Campuses)||UWS|